 So, you’ve graduated from university – now what?
 Well, you start looking for a job.
-But before you start browsing job boards like CareerAddict Jobs for relevant opportunities (a bit of unapologetic and unashamed self-advertising there), there’s one little thing you need to take care of first: your CV.
+But before you start browsing job boards for relevant opportunities (a bit of unapologetic and unashamed self-advertising there), there’s one little thing you need to take care of first: your résumé.

-But not just any CV, your first CV – which, quite naturally, makes the whole process a lot more intimidating.
+But not just any résumé, your first résumé– which, quite naturally, makes the whole process a lot more intimidating.
 After all, you’re probably thinking: ‘Why would an employer hire me?
 I’m a recent grad with no experience whatsoever!
 Surely they will prefer someone who not only has the qualifications but also the skills and knowledge!’

 And that’s probably true.
 But that really doesn’t mean you don’t stand a chance.
 In fact, if you’re able to effectively show what you’re capable of and how a potential employer can benefit from you, I can assure you-you'll be one of the top candidates!

-Here’s everything you need to know about how to write a graduate CV, complete with valuable tips, a handy template and awesome examples to use for inspiration!
+Here’s everything you need to know about how to write a graduate résumé, complete with valuable tips, a handy template and awesome examples to use for inspiration!

-Check out these valuable tips to help you get started with your graduate CV:
+Check out these valuable tips to help you get started with your résumé:

 1. Emphasise Education